Ian043/MyoReach/README.md

 - Electromyography (EMG): Integrating electrodes and EMG controllers for natural movements in response to arm muscles
 - Full arm integration: Expanding to include the wrist and full arm with rotational capabilities
 - Touch/haptic feedback: Touch or pressure based sensors for better grip strength control
 - Calculations: This second prototype focused on design and functionality.
-Future iterations will include torque, power efficiency, and material stress calculations.
+Future iterations will include torque, power efficiency, and material stress calculations
 - Energy: The hand currently run off a type c usb wall charger cable.
-Finding an affordable and rechargable alternative power source is essential for real life applications.
+Finding an affordable and rechargable alternative power source is essential for real life applications